Romper Stomper: Plot

 Agitated by Gabrielle's criticism of the poor outcome of the robbery and their living conditions, Hando abruptly hits, berates, dumps, and then evicts her.
 Davey, unable to tolerate the excess violence and Hando's cruel and unpredictable nature any further, declares his departure from the gang and gives Gabrielle his German grandmother's address, where he will be staying.
 Gabrielle informs the police of the gang's location and spends the night with Davey, where they confess their feelings for each other.
 Davey also reveals his doubts about his violent lifestyle to Gabrielle, having removed the racist patches from his flight jacket out of concern for his grandmother.

 The morning after, the police raid the warehouse where the skinhead gang is hiding.
 Bubs is shot in the head after pointing the stolen deactivated gun at the police, and what remains of the gang is beaten and arrested.
 Hando, who was returning to the warehouse and fled when he spotted the police, successfully evades capture as the last remaining member of his gang.

 Arriving at Davey's granny flat, Hando finds his friend in bed with Gabrielle.
 Hando accuses her of informing the police, but Davey says they were together the whole time since leaving the squat.
 However, Hando convinces Davey and Gabrielle to come with him by claiming the police will soon raid the residence, and the trio goes on the run.
-They rob a service station, where Hando strangles the Asian attendant to death; and, after driving all night, they stop at Point Addis, Bells Beach the next morning.
+They rob a service station, where Hando strangles the Asian attendant to death; and, after driving all night, they stop at Point Addis, Bells Beach, the next morning.
 There, Gabrielle overhears a conversation wherein Hando tries to convince Davey to abandon her.
 Feeling betrayed, Gabrielle sets their car on fire and admits to tipping the police off about the gang's whereabouts.
-Hando, infuriated beyond sense, immediately attacks her and attempts to asphyxiate her multiple times, first by strangling her and then by drowning her in the surf.
+A bus of Japanese tourists arrive and the passengers taking pictures and video, while the tour guide and the driver stop the fire.
+Hando, infuriated beyond sense, attacks Gabrielle and attempts to asphyxiate her, first by strangling her and then by drowning her in the surf.
 Davey attempts to fight Hando several times and successfully disrupts each attempt on Gabrielle's life, but he is quickly fought off and beaten down each time.
 Eventually, Hando attempts to smother Gabrielle in the sand, before Davey, desperate to save Gabrielle, stabs Hando in the neck with his Hitler Youth knife.
 Hando staggers away before finally collapsing.
-As a busload of Japanese tourists looks on, a weeping Davey attempts to comfort a petrified Gabrielle as Hando's corpse gazes lifelessly out at the ocean.
+As the Japanese tourists look on, a weeping Davey attempts to comfort a petrified Gabrielle as Hando's corpse gazes lifelessly out at the ocean.